has207/flexmock/_sources/user-guide.txt

 Private methods
 ---------------

-One of the small pains of writing unit tests is that it's a bit difficult to get at the private methods since Python "conveniently" renames them when you try to access them from outside the object.
+One of the small pains of writing unit tests is that it can be difficult to get at the private methods since Python "conveniently" renames them when you try to access them from outside the object.
 With Flexmock there is nothing special you need to do to -- mocking private